deficollective/defiscan/src/content/protocols/ethena/usde.md

 ## Conclusion

-The USDe stablecoin protocol achieves High centralization risk scores for its Upgradeability, Autonomy and Exit Window dimensions.
-It thus ranks Stage 0.
+The USDe stablecoin protocol achieves High centralization risk scores for its _Upgradeability_, _Autonomy_, _Exit Window_ and _Accessibility_ dimensions.
+This would mean that the protocol ranks Stage 0, however the funds are stored in centralzed custody and thus is classified as _Others_.

-The protocol could reach Stage 1 by ...

-The project additionally could advance to Stage 2 if ...

 # Reviewer's Notes

-⚠️ During our analysis, we identified ...
+No additional notes.

 # Protocol Analysis